dclutr/retroarch_input_overlay_editor/README.md

 Option 2.
 Local: Download/Clone the repository and click on index.html

 **For mobile devices, some additional apps may be required.
 It is probably better to just use Github pages.
 For my android device, I had to use 3 apps, Material Files *(me.zhangai.android.files)*, Open in browser *(ru.gelin.android.browser.open)*, Styx Browser *(com.jamal2367.styx)*.
-There is also one another app needed that is one of the F-Droid stores I downloaded these apps from.
+There is probably one another app needed that is one of the F-Droid stores to downloaded these apps.
 I used Foxy Droid.
 Aurora Droid is probably the best option due to the repositories already configured in it**

 ## Editor Menus